English Grammar for ESL learners

 - The shop assistant remembered giving her a receipt.

 - Don’t risk aggravating the situation.
-Just leave it as it is!
+Just leave it alone!

 - Jack suggested taking a taxi instead of walking home.